Whole-System

 This is where the nervous system becomes central.
 The mouth is one of the most innervated areas of the body, with direct connections into the trigeminal nerve and close relationships with the brainstem.
 Any chronic irritation, infection, or unresolved dental issue can become a low-grade stress signal within the system.
 Over time, this can contribute to a state of heightened vigilance within the nervous system, particularly in individuals who are already genetically or environmentally predisposed to sensitivity.
 I often see patients where unresolved dental trauma, including difficult extractions or long-standing impactions, sits quietly in the background of broader symptoms such as fatigue, anxiety, or systemic inflammation.

-In my work, this is where we move into what I would call Timeline Health, where we are not just looking at the current symptom, but at the unfolding story of the body over time.
+In my work, this is where we move into Timelining, where we are not just looking at the current symptom, but at the unfolding story of the body over time.
 A decision about wisdom teeth is not just a dental decision, it is a decision about inflammation, immune load, nervous system regulation, and long-term resilience.
 When I work with patients, we are often exploring their genetic reports alongside their lived experience, looking at markers related to detoxification, methylation, collagen integrity, and inflammatory pathways.
 These all influence how someone heals after a dental procedure, how prone they are to infection, and how their body integrates or reacts to structural changes.

 Minerals also play a crucial role here, something that is frequently overlooked in conventional discussions.
 Calcium, magnesium, phosphorus, and trace minerals such as zinc and manganese are essential for bone health, tissue repair, and immune function.
 A person with imbalanced mineral status may have altered bone density in the jaw, slower healing after extraction, or increased susceptibility to inflammation.
-This is why I often integrate hair mineral analysis or other functional assessments into my work, because it gives us a window into the terrain that the teeth are sitting within, rather than viewing the teeth in isolation.
+This is why I often integrate hair mineral analysis and other functional assessments into my work, because they give us a window into the terrain that the teeth are sitting within, rather than viewing the teeth in isolation.

 The microbiome of the mouth is another key piece of the puzzle.
 Wisdom teeth, particularly when partially erupted, can create pockets where bacteria thrive.
 This can shift the oral microbiome in ways that influence not only dental health but systemic inflammation.
-There is increasing research linking oral bacteria with cardiovascular health, metabolic conditions, and even neuro-inflammation.
-Again, this brings us back to the idea that nothing in the body exists in isolation.
-A small pocket around a wisdom tooth can become a signalling point within a much larger network.
+There is increasing research linking oral bacteria with cardiovascular health, metabolic conditions, and neuroinflammation.
+Again, this reflects the wider principle that nothing in the body exists in isolation.
+A localised issue can influence the system as a whole.

-What I find most meaningful about this emerging research is that it reflects something I have always held as true in my work.
+What I find most meaningful about this area of research is that it reflects something I have always held as true in my work.
 The body is not a collection of redundant parts waiting to be removed or replaced.
 It is a dynamic, intelligent system where even something as seemingly inconvenient as a wisdom tooth can hold layers of function, potential, and meaning.
 At the same time, the body is also pragmatic.
-If something becomes chronically disruptive, it will often signal that clearly, and part of our role is to listen and respond appropriately.
+When something becomes disruptive, it signals that clearly, and part of our role is to listen and respond appropriately.

 I am right here…